Domestic Battery Material Production With Unlimited Chemistry Possibilities

 The market for energy storage materials continues to expand at an incredible rate due to phenomenal growth in portable power, grid storage, and in particular, vehicle electrification.
-The appetite for both more energy and more power in a smaller space with lower cost is driving innovations in chemistry and cell architecture, and these new technologies present unique materials challenges.
-At 6K Energy, the power and flexibility of our UniMelt® microwave plasma system makes us uniquely suited to meet these challenges.
+Today 85% of the world’s battery material is sourced from China.
+6K’s unique UniMelt® production technology addresses supply chain vulnerabilities and contributes to the domestic sourcing of critical battery materials.
+At 6K Energy, the power and flexibility of our UniMelt microwave plasma system makes us uniquely suited to meet these challenges.

 While other processes are constrained by the rules of traditional synthesis routes, 6K can produce virtually any material, with chemistry, size, and microstructure uniquely tailored to the power and energy requirements of the application — all with a scalable, low cost, and sustainable manufacturing process.

-At the heart of 6K Energy is the unique, proprietary UniMelt process, the world’s first high volume microwave plasma production system.
-This process is disruptive to traditional battery production, design cycles, and cost structures.
+At the heart of 6K Energy is the unique, proprietary UniMelt process, the world’s first full scale microwave plasma production system.

 UniMelt microwave plasma platform provides:

-The UniMelt process not only enables development of advanced materials across a wide spectrum of battery markets, it is also well positioned to replace today’s traditional manufacturing processes, which are constrained by the limitations of conventional synthetic routes and processing methods.
-For example, the production of NMC cathode by today’s coprecipitation route can take 2-3 days, spanning multiple energy-intensive and waste-producing steps.
-6K collapses the production time from days to just 1-2 seconds, drastically reducing the conversion costs and production Capex.
+The UniMelt is well positioned to replace today’s traditional manufacturing processes, which are constrained by the limitations of conventional synthetic routes and processing methods.
+Traditional manufacturing methods for NMC cathode using coprecipitation can take 2-3 days, spanning multiple energy-intensive and waste-producing steps.
+6K collapses the production time from days to as little as two seconds, drastically reducing the conversion costs and production Capex.

 UniMelt Technology – a revolutionary sustainable manufacturing process